 In addition, Barclays has been granted conditional leniency from the DOJ-AD in connection with potential US antitrust law violations with respect to financial instruments that reference EURIBOR.
-As a result of that grant of conditional leniency, Barclays is eligible for (i) a limit on liability to actual rather than treble damages if damages were to be awarded in any civil antitrust action under US antitrust law based on conduct covered by the conditional leniency and (ii) relief from potential joint-and-several liability in connection with such civil antitrust action, subject to Barclays satisfying the DOJ and the court presiding over the civil litigation of its satisfaction of its cooperation obligations.
+As a result of that grant of conditional leniency, Barclays is eligible for (i) a limit on liability to actual rather than treble damages if damages were to be awarded in any civil antitrust action under US antitrust law based on conduct covered by the conditional leniency and (ii) relief from potential joint-and-several liability in connection with such civil antitrust action, subject to Barclays satisfying the DOJ-AD and the court presiding over the civil litigation of its satisfaction of its cooperation obligations.

-The Company, BPLC and BBPLC also have been named as defendants, along with four current and former BPLC officers and directors, in a proposed securities class action pending in the SDNY in connection with BBPLC's role as a contributor panel bank to LIBOR.
-The complaint principally alleges that BPLC's Annual Reports on Form 20-F for the years 2006-2011 contained misstatements and omissions concerning (among other things) its compliance with its operational risk management processes and certain laws and regulations.
-The complaint also alleged that BBPLC's daily US Dollar LIBOR submissions constituted false statements in violation of US securities law.
-The complaint was brought on behalf of a proposed class consisting of all persons or entities that purchased BPLC-sponsored American Depositary Receipts on an American securities exchange between July 10, 2007 and June 27, 2012.
-The complaint asserts claims under Sections 10(b)
+The Company, BPLC and BBPLC have also been named as defendants along with four former officers and directors of BBPLC in a proposed securities class action pending in the SDNY in connection with BBPLC's role as a contributor panel bank to LIBOR.
+The complaint asserts claims under Sections 10(b) and 20(a) of the US Securities Exchange Act of 1934, principally alleging that BBPLC's Annual Reports for the years 2006 to 2011 contained misstatements and omissions concerning (among other things) BBPLC's compliance with its operational risk management processes and certain laws and regulations.
+The complaint also alleges that BBPLC's daily US Dollar LIBOR submissions constituted false statements in violation of US securities law.
+The complaint was brought on behalf of a proposed class consisting of all persons or entities that purchased BPLC-sponsored American Depositary Receipts on a US securities exchange between July 10, 2007 and June 27, 2012.
+In May 2013, the court granted BBPLC's motion to dismiss the complaint in its entirety.
+Plaintiffs have appealed, and briefing of the appeal is complete.